teamsquirtle29/OneRoof/readme.txt

-Uncomment server/database/index.js to create database tables
+(Uncomment server/database/index.js to create database tables if they don't exist.
+Create a new url if needed.
+We used ElephantSQL. pgadmin is another option.)

 API GUIDE: